 I think this is the accusation I’ve heard the most from non-Catholic family and friends.
 I’m the only Catholic in my family which could make family gatherings a time for confrontation if more of my family were still around.
 The only member of my family who was virulently anti-Catholic passed away years ago and she was anti-Catholic to a remarkable degree for a Methodist.
 Caught me totally off-guard when my dad mentioned to her that I was converting to Catholicism, and she screamed in response, “Why, Catholics persecuted the first Christians!”
 My dad pulled the car over and turned to where she was sitting in the backseat (beside me, oy vey) and calmly told her, “M—, Catholics were the first Christians.”
 Oh, how she fumed and argued with him.
 Oh, how proud I was of him and how he defended me and defended the Church.
 Thanks, Dad!

-Above: Mary and Rachel: Biblical Women in Travail, video, 8:47, part of the Mass Readings Explained series.
+Above: Mary and Rachel: Biblical Women in Travail, by Dr. Brant Pitre, video, 8:47, part of the Mass Readings Explained series.

 ”…[S]ometimes our non-Catholic brothers and sisters, non-Catholic Christians, will say, you know, why do you Catholics give so much honor to Mary?
 Don’t you think it’s just too much?
 Is just too much emphasis.
 You’re taking away from Jesus by honoring her.
 Not according to the Bible.”